How to test and prove fire door performance

-As we approach this year’s Fire Door Safety Week, from 20–26 September, questions about how to test and prove fire door performance start to be asked more regularly.
+As we approach this year’s Fire Door Safety Week, questions about how to test and prove fire door performance start to be asked more regularly.

 Fire resisting doors are crucial to life and building safety and can significantly mitigate the risk of flame and smoke spread in a fire, providing that the door design has been appropriately tested, proven as capable of achieving the required level of fire resistance performance in standardised test conditions, and is correctly specified.

 Below we outline some of the key considerations when testing and specifying fire doors.

 Before deciding how to test and prove fire door performance, it is first important to understand the terminology around fire doors, as this could affect the standard a product is tested to and what performance results are required.
 The following definitions are taken from EN 12519: 2018 & LC: 2019; Windows and pedestrian doors – terminology.